SLZPlugins/slz_testHarness/README.md

 ## Setting up slz_TestHarness on your project
-The alpha build requires you to install each module as a plugin.
-TestHarness should come first, followed by slz_Sinot.js.
+The alpha build requires you to install each module as a plugin. sp_Core should come first, followed by TestHarness, then by slz_Sinot.js.
 The order after that
-shouldn't matter, as long as ___your test files go last___
+shouldn't matter, as long as ___your test files go last___.
+However, just for fun here's the plugin order used during alpha testing. sp_Core slz_TestHarness slz_Sinot slz_rmAssert slz_tellon slz_sandbox slz_Test1

 ### Test Directory